qutip/qutip/doc/guide/guide-dynamics.rst

 Unitary evolution
 -----------------

 The Schrödinger equation, which governs the time-evolution of closed quantum systems, is defined by its Hamiltonian and state vector.
 In the previous section, [GuideComposite Creating and manipulating composite objects with tensor and ptrace], we showed how Hamiltonians and state vectors are constructed in QuTiP.
 Given a Hamiltonian, we can calculate the unitary (non-dissipative) time-evolution of an arbitrary state vector *psi0* using the QuTiP function :func:`qutip.odesolve`.
 It evolves the state vector and evaluates the expectation values for a set of operators *expt_op_list* at the points in time in the list *tlist*, using an ordinary differential equation solver.
 Alternatively, we can use the function :func:`qutip.essolve`, which uses the exponential-series technique to calculate the time evolution of a system.
-The *odesolve* and *essolve* functions take the same arguments and it is therefore easy switch between the two solvers.
+The :func:`qutip.odesolve` and :func:`qutip.essolve` functions take the same arguments and it is therefore easy switch between the two solvers.

 For example, the time evolution of a quantum spin-1/2 system with tunneling rate 0.1 that initially is in the up state is calculated, and the  expectation values of the :math:`\sigma_z` operator evaluated, with the following code::